lamhq/tech-notes/backend/nestjs/2-overview/5-exception-filters.md

 bootstrap();
 ```

+Global-scoped filters registered from outside of any module (with `useGlobalFilters()` as in the example above) cannot inject dependencies since this is done outside the context of any module.

-To register a global-scoped filter directly from any module, you would do the following:
+In order to solve this issue, you can register a global-scoped filter directly from any module using the following construction:

 ```ts
 import { Module } from '@nestjs/common';